Scrum Master Confabs - Managing Scrum Team Conflict

 o b.
 Will tell TL that the PM will try to be firm with stakeholders as much as possible to ensure the changes are controlled and that there is enough time for rework.

 o c.
-Will tell PM that the TL will ensure to deliver as much change requirements from stakeholders as possible up to a certain extent.
+Will tell PM that the TL will ensure to deliver as many change requirements from stakeholders as possible up to a certain extent.
 Also if possible, protocols will be released first to check if stakeholders need any further changes.

 Swati Shukla: This kind of happens commonly.
 As a scrum master, I'd interrupt their verbal war before it blows out of proportion.
 I'd remind them it's not productive by having this discussion.
-Would instead steer the conversation towards what actions we can take in the present scenario.
+Would instead steer the conversation toward what actions we can take in the present scenario.

-For eg. Facilitate meeting between Vinodh, Deepak & leadership to understand exact expectations.
+For eg. Facilitate meetings between Vinodh, Deepak & leadership to understand exact expectations.
 And clarify that team can only deliver the work as per priority & capacity.
 Once this msg is clear on both sides, Vinodh will b able to stabilize the backlog and Deepak too would be in agreement with the prioritized work.

 Rahul Baji: The 3rd Agile value says "Customer collaboration over contract negotiation".
-If we stifle agility, I am unsure this is aligned with the basic principles.
-Satisha has reminded time and again that we are here to serve the customer.
+If we stifle agility, I am unsure if this is aligned with the basic principles.
+Satisha has reminded us time and again that we are here to serve the customer.
 If Vinod brings a new feature every time, then every time there needs to be a genuine cost-benefit analysis of doing the new feature vs dropping the current work.
-I was an SM would, in fact, sit with the entire team and do the cost-benefit analysis.
-There is the cost to the work not done.
-There is switching cost to picking up new work.
-There is a benefit to adding a new feature to the Sprint.
+I was an SM who would, in fact, sit with the entire team and do the cost-benefit analysis.
+There is the cost of the work not done.
+There is a switching cost to picking up new work.
+There is a benefit to adding a new feature to Sprint.
 We may not be able to complete the new feature because of a dependency.
-So the more the team ( and Vinod the PO) get used to this cost-benefit analysis ensuring we are serving the customers, more such disagreements will reduce and the team will get aligned to customer-delight.
+So the more the team ( and Vinod the PO) get used to this cost-benefit analysis ensuring we are serving the customers, the more such disagreements will reduce and the team will get aligned to customer-delight.

 I think we have all worked for service-based companies at the start of our careers.
 There all that mattered was billable or not billable.
 Customer success was never aligned with the service company's interest.
 A product organization is different.
 The development team is not an outsourced provider like a service company is.
 Hence what we develop is as important as how we develop.
 Unfortunately, our history has sullied our perspective into believing the service mindset is the correct mindset.
 But that is true in the service company context.
 Scrum is essentially for product companies where the development teams care about making a difference to the customer by providing value.
 Not just complaining over changing requirements.